 The display also achieved an outstanding contrast level of 1440:1, the best we’ve ever recorded from a laptop.

 The Surface Book doesn’t hold up to its stated battery performance of 12 hours – at least in the model with the dedicated GPU.
 Our browsing test flips through a few websites, a video, and leaves some idle time.
-The Book managed to run for six hours and 44 minutes until shutting off with just under ten-percent battery left.
+The Surface Book managed to run for six hours and 44 minutes until shutting off with just under ten percent battery left.
 That’s a good score, but it’s a far cry from the MacBook Pro’s ten-hour score, or the Dell XPS 13’s nine and a half.
 It has a two-hour lead on the X1 Yoga, however, and there’s something to be said for that.

 Upgrading to the Performance Base is a different story.
 The larger 60 watt-hour battery, up from 52 watt-hours, extends the system’s run time to 7 and a half hours while running the Peacekeeper browser benchmark.
 It’s a demanding test, and the Surface Book with Performance Base’s score is one of the best we’ve seen from any modern test system.
 Only low-power tablets fare better.

 Clean Windows, happy Windows

 One of the most convenient aspects of buying a computer directly from Microsoft is the fact that it, theoretically, shouldn’t come with bloatware.
 That’s both true and false, in that Microsoft doesn’t bundle the Surface Book with any sketchy third-party software, or trial versions of anti-virus.
 But it does include a number of Microsoft-branded applications pre-installed, like a painting application and some other touchscreen utilities that offer in-app purchases.